 We believe we need the gospel as much as anyone we seek to serve.
 So, as we seek to make the gospel known to others, we desire this same grace to continually renew our lives.

-We send out missionaries, and we’re also passionate about training, mentoring, and producing resources to support these efforts.
-This work includes equiping missionaries, church leaders, and all believers through continuous gospel renewal, so that they can to go to the frayed edges of a tattered world, to reach souls, renew hearts, and restore communities.
+We send out missionaries, and we’re also passionate about mentoring and producing renewal resources to support these efforts.
+This work includes equipping missionaries, church leaders, and all believers through continuous gospel renewal, so that they can to go to the frayed edges of a tattered world, to reach souls, renew hearts, and restore communities.

 Serge means “joining together rough edges to form a smooth seam.”
 We see God weaving together the ragged parts of our lives with His goodness, making the tattered beautiful.
 It’s here we see His grace at the fray—in our life and in our work.
 This is the heart of Serge.